-- 1. System for ensuring proper operations within the Tokio Marine Group (the "Group") - (1) Based on the Tokio Marine Group Corporate Philosophy, the Company, as the holding company controlling the businesses of the Group, by establishing both the Group's basic policies for the administration of Group companies and a system of reporting to the Board of Directors, shall implement the Company's management system for all Group companies. - a.
-The Company shall administer the business of Group companies under its direct management ("Managed Companies") by concluding business management agreements with them and through other means. - (a) The Company shall provide Managed Companies with the Group's basic policies that form the fundamentals of the Group's management strategies and the Company's management. - (b) Business strategies, business projects and other important plans by Managed Companies shall be subject to the Company's prior approval. - (c) Managed Companies shall report to the Company their initiatives based on the Group's basic policies and the progress of their business plans. - b.
-The business management of Group companies other than Managed Companies shall, in principle, be made through Managed Companies. - (2) The Company shall establish the Group's basic policy for capital allocation and implement systems for operating the capital allocation program. - (3) The Company shall establish the Group's basic policy for accounting, understand its consolidated financial position and the Group companies' financial positions, and implement systems for obtaining approval from, and submitting reports to, shareholders and supervisory organizations and submitting tax returns to authorities in a proper manner. - (4) The Company shall establish the Group's basic policy for internal controls over financial reporting and implement systems for ensuring the appropriateness and reliability of financial reporting. - (5) The Company shall establish the Group's basic policy for disclosure and implement systems for disclosing information on corporate activities in a timely and proper manner. - (6) The Company shall establish the Group's basic policy for IT governance and implement systems for achieving IT governance. - (7) The Company shall establish the Group's basic policy for personnel matters with a view to enhancing productivity and corporate value through comprehensive efforts to enhance employees' satisfaction and pride in their work and promoting fair and transparent personnel management linked with proper performance evaluation. - 2.
-System for ensuring the execution of professional duties in accordance with applicable laws, regulations and the Articles of Incorporation - (1) The Company shall establish the Group's basic policy for compliance and implement compliance systems a.
-The Company shall establish a department supervising compliance.
+1. System for ensuring proper operations within the Tokio Marine Group (the "Group")

+(1) Based on the Tokio Marine Group Corporate Philosophy, the Company, as the holding company controlling the businesses of the Group, by establishing both the Group's basic policies for the administration of Group companies and a system of reporting to the Board of Directors, shall implement the Company's management system for all Group companies.

+a.
+The Company shall administer the business of Group companies under its direct management ("Managed Companies") by concluding business management agreements with them and through other means.

+(a) The Company shall provide Managed Companies with the Group's basic policies that form the fundamentals of the Group's management strategies and the Company's management.

+(b) Business strategies, business projects and other important plans by Managed Companies shall be subject to the Company's prior approval.

+(c) Managed Companies shall report to the Company their initiatives based on the Group's basic policies, the progress of their business plans, and the facts likely to exert serious impacts on their business operation (not only meaning financial impacts, but also including impacts in terms of reputation).

+b.
+The business management of Group companies other than Managed Companies shall, in principle, be made through Managed Companies.

+(2) The Company shall establish the Group's basic policy for capital allocation and implement systems for operating the capital allocation program.

+(3) The Company shall establish the Group's basic policy for accounting, understand its consolidated financial position and the Group companies' financial positions, and implement systems for obtaining approval from, and submitting reports to, shareholders and supervisory organizations and submitting tax returns to authorities in a proper manner.

+(4) The Company shall establish the Group's basic policy for internal controls over financial reporting and implement systems for ensuring the appropriateness and reliability of financial reporting.

+(5) The Company shall establish the Group's basic policy for disclosure and implement systems for disclosing information on corporate activities in a timely and proper manner.

+(6) The Company shall establish the Group's basic policy for IT governance and implement systems for achieving IT governance.

+(7) The Company shall establish the Group's basic policy for personnel matters with a view to enhancing productivity and corporate value through comprehensive efforts to enhance employees' satisfaction and pride in their work and promoting fair and transparent personnel management linked with proper performance evaluation.

+(8) The Company shall establish the Group Audit Committee, which shall execute the following duties, among others, and report the details of such execution to the Board of Directors.

+a.
+Evaluation of the formulation and implementation of various policies and actions, deliberation regarding improvement measures, and comprehensive coordination and promotion regarding the development of the Group's internal control system b.
+Verification of the formulation and implementation status of appropriate preventative measures for misconducts and serious incidents that have occurred at domestic and overseas Group companies c.
+Examination of incidents at peer companies and in other industries and their relevance to the Tokio Marine Group, consideration of the potential and probability of similar incidents in the Group, simulation of scenarios for likely events, verification of the effectiveness of the Group's existing countermeasures, directing Group companies to conduct thematic audits and reviewing their results b.
+The Company shall formulate the Group's code of conduct and ensure that all directors and employees of the Group respect such code of conduct and give top priority to compliance in all phases of the Group's business activities.